nfworking/fortmont-agent/README.md

 ## ⚙️ Running as a Service

-Fortmont supports running the agent as a normal system service on:
+Fortmont supports running the agent as a system service on:

 * 🪟 Windows
 * 🐧 Linux